About Iframely robot

 If you see Iframely parsers fetching your URLs, it’s because an actual user has shared that URL on one of the apps that use Iframely as their back-end.
 We are not a crawler: we don’t follow links and only act on behalf of a human.

 Iframely is a software-as-a-service for social app developers and news media publishers.
-Our robots responds to links shared socially by end-users with the information we can find about your URL: title, description, thumbnail image, etc.
+Our robots respond to links shared socially by end-users with the information we can find about your URL: title, description, thumbnail image, etc.

 This data is then used by our customers to build engaging user experiences.
 For news & media customers, we power up their content management systems with the ability to curate 3rd party media and embed it inside the news posts.